Skip to content

 6. The difference between redraw and offset

 A redraw facility isn't a bank account, it's part of your loan's features.
 You shoot extra money across to your mortgage account and reduce the overall balance, which is why you pay less interest.
-But you can't just spend that money without first transferring it back to your transaction account.
-It's hanging out with your regular mortgage payments until further notice.
+But you can't just spend that money without first transferring it back to your transaction account—it's hanging out with your regular mortgage payments until further notice.

 Up Home learning centre.